electric-sql/pglite/docs/docs/orm-support.md

 # ORM/Query Builder Support

-The following ORM/Query Builder frameworks are known to work properly with
+The following ORMs and Query Builders are known to work properly with
 PGlite:

 ## Drizzle